Computing boundary extensions of conformal maps: Background and preliminaries

-Let $\C$ denote the complex plane, and let $\D$ denote the disk whose center is the origin and whose radius is $1$.
-A \emph{domain} is a subset of $\C$ that is open and connected.
-Let $\N$ denote the set of natural numbers $\{0, 1, 2, \ldots\}$.
+Let $D_r(z)$ denote the open disk whose center is $z$ and whose radius is $r$.
+Let $\D$ denote the unit disk.
+That is, the open disk whose center is the origin and whose radius is $1$.
+We refer to the boundary of $\D$ as the \emph{unit circle} and to the closure of $\D$ as the \emph{closed unit disk}.

-A compact set $X \subseteq \C$ is \emph{uniformly locally arcwise connected} if there is a function $g : \N \rightarrow \N$ such that whenever $p,q$ are distinct points in $X$ and $|p - q| \leq 2^{-g(k)}$, $X$ contains an arc $A$ from $p$ to $q$ whose diameter is smaller than $2^{-k}$.
-When $X$ is compact and connected, this is equivalent to local connectivity.
-See \emph{e.g.} Chapter 3 of \cite{Hocking.Young.1988}.
-We call the function $g$ a \emph{ULAC} function for $X$.
+The \emph{Riemann Mapping Theorem} states that if $D$ is a simply connected domain that omits at least one point, then there is an injective and analytic map of the unit disk onto $D$.
+Since this map is analytic and injective, it is also conformal.
+If $w_0$ is a point in $D$, then among all such maps of the unit disk onto $D$, there is exactly one that maps the origin to $w_0$ and whose derivative at $0$ is positive.
+We denote this map by $\phi_{D, w_0}$.
+Such a map is called a \emph{Riemann map} of $D$.

-Suppose $D$ is a bounded and simply connected domain.
-By the Riemann Mapping Theorem, there is a conformal map of $\D$ onto $D$, $\phi$.
-If the boundary of $D$ is locally connected, then $\phi$ extends to a continuous map of $\overline{\D}$ onto $\overline{D}$.
-We call this map the \emph{boundary extension} of $\phi$ and denote it by $\phi$ as well.
-It follows from the converse of the Hahn-Mazurkiewicz Theorem that $\phi$ has a boundary extension precisely when the boundary of $D$ is locally connected.
-If the boundary of $D$ is a Jordan curve, then the boundary extension of $\phi$ is a homeomorphism.
-This is the famous \emph{Carath\'eodory Theorem}.
-These results are proven in \cite{Pommerenke.1992}.
+Suppose $\phi$ is a conformal map of the unit disk onto a domain $D$.
+By a theorem of Pommerenke \cite{Pommerenke.1992}, $\phi$ has a boundary extension if and only if $D$ is bounded and its boundary is locally connected.
+If $\phi$ has a boundary extension, then we will denote this extension by $\phi$ as well.
+The \emph{Carath\'eodory Theorem} states that if the boundary of $D$ is a Jordan curve, then the boundary extension of $\phi$ is a homeomorphism.
+A very elegant proof the Carath\'eodory Theorem appears in Chapter I of \cite{Garnett.Marshall.2005}.

-Boundary extensions of conformal maps play a key role in the solution of Dirichl\'et problems for the domain $D$.
-It is thus natural to investigate possibilities for their computation.
-To this end, let us discuss how we shall approximate points, compact sets, and continuous functions from $\D$ into $\C$.

-A \emph{rational rectangle} is a rectangle whose vertexes are rational points.
-Let us agree to approximate points in $\C$ by rational rectangles.
-That is, a rational rectangle $R$ approximates a point $p \in \C$ if $p \in R$.

-A finite cover $\{U_1, \ldots, U_k\}$ of a compact set $X$ by open sets is \emph{tight} if each $U_j$ contains a point of $X$.
-Let us agree to approximate compact sets by tight covers of rational rectangles.
-Thus, sufficiently accurate approximations to a compact set allow one to plot it on a computer screen with arbitrarily high resolution.